 Prescription costs can be astronomical!
 There are options available for every state in the United States.
 There are many programs that can help reduce the financial strain of prescription medications.
 There should not be one person who has to make a decision between the cost of medication and necessities.
 The first link provided requires some assistance from your physician but has hundreds of medications listed. www.needymeds.com

 The Partnership for Assistance Program provides a toll free telephone number and lists prescription assistance programs, a link for free and low cost clinic finders, among other very useful resources.
 Check it out! https://www.pparx.org/prescription_assistance_programs

 Pharmaceutical companies also offer assistance obtaining prescriptions.
 All you have to do is type the drug name and manufacturer in your search engine, for example, Lipitor manufacturer and it will show the pharmaceutical company Pfizer.
 Typically located on the side or bottom of the main page is a link and a telephone number to inquire about assistance programs.
 You can perform this search with any prescription medication!

 Note: if you require emergency care and are reluctant to go to the emergency room because of financial concerns DON’T WAIT!
 Most hospitals have programs to assist those in need.
 One way to find out if your facility provides a program is by simply calling.
 Inquire with the billing and social service department.
 In addition, a list of Hill Burton Facilities obligated to provide free or reduced cost health care can be found at the following link: http://www.hrsa.gov/hillburton/hillburtonfacilities.htm

 CITE THIS ARTICLE:

 Theresa Jones, RN.
 No health insurance?
 Where to go during the financial crisis.
-Doctors Lounge Website.
-Available at: http://www.doctorslounge.com/index.php/articles/page/153.
-Accessed June 19 2013.
+Doctors Lounge.
+Available at: https://www.doctorslounge.com/index.php/articles/page/153.
+Accessed December 04 2022.